-include recommendations for using the three types of patient-centred data in addition to or in combination with traditional clinical-study endpoints to provide evidence of the patient-centred benefits of therapeutic drugs and technologies;

-- describe the potential relationships among COAs, patient-centred DHT-derived endpoints and other common types of clinical study endpoints; - identify and address issues related to how and under which circumstances data from PPI and COAs can be used to determine what constitutes a MCID in a patient-centred DHTderived clinical-study endpoint from the patient perspective; - identify and address issues related to whether and how data from PPI, COAs, and patient-centred DHT-derived measures can be pooled, including the need for new techniques (including, but not limited to, artificial intelligence, machine learning, and large language models) to jointly analyse pooled data from the different types of measures; - address issues related to diversity in patient populations (e.g., disease type, disease stage, health literacy, cultural factors, etc.) on the use and results of PPI, COAs, and DHT-derived measures and the ethical and equity implications of patient diversity on the interpretation and utility of patient-centred measures of therapeutic benefit.
+- include recommendations for using the three types of patient-centred data in combination to provide evidence of the patient-centred benefits of therapeutic drugs and technologies. - describe the potential relationships among COAs, patient-centred DHT-derived endpoints and other common types of clinical study endpoints. - identify and address issues related to how and under which circumstances data from PPI and COAs can be used to determine what constitutes a MCID in a patient-centred DHTderived clinical-study endpoint from the patient perspective. - identify and address issues related to whether and how data from PPI, COAs, and patient-centred DHT-derived measures can be pooled to create a single measure or a complementary set of measures, including the need for new techniques (including, but not limited to, artificial intelligence, machine learning, and large language models) to jointly analyse pooled data from the different types of measures.

-develop recommendations for:

-- using quantitative PPI to better understand COA data by demonstrating the relative importance of domains, items, and scores (and changes therein) within a COA instrument and relative to other commonly used endpoints (including endpoints included in relevant core outcomes sets) in clinical studies within the same therapeutic area; - understanding the relationships between COA data and patient-centred DHT-derived endpoints in diverse therapeutic areas; - using DHTs (e.g., apps, smart personal devices, smart drug-delivery devices, therapeutic medical technologies, etc.) to collect PPI and COA data; - using quantitative PPI, COAs, and patient-centred DHT-derived measures in combination to demonstrate the importance to patients of what is being measured by DHTs and determining what constitutes a MCID in a patient-centred, DHT-derived clinical-study endpoint. - conduct at least four use cases to provide evidence to support the framework and recommendations.
+- address issues related to diversity in patient populations (e.g., disease type, disease stage, health literacy, cultural factors, etc.) on the use and results of PPI, COAs, and DHT-derived measures and the implications of patient diversity on the interpretation and utility of patient-centred measures of therapeutic benefit.
+Ethical considerations related to patient diversity should also be considered. - Develop recommendations for: - using quantitative PPI to better understand COA data by demonstrating the relative importance of domains, items, and scores (and changes therein) within a COA instrument and relative to other commonly used endpoints (including endpoints included in relevant core outcomes sets) in clinical studies within the same therapeutic area. - understanding the relationships between COA data and patient-centred DHT-derived endpoints in diverse therapeutic areas. - using DHTs (e.g., apps, smart personal devices, smart drug-delivery devices, therapeutic medical technologies, etc.) to collect PPI and COA data. - using quantitative PPI, COAs, and patient-centred DHT-derived measures in combination to demonstrate the importance to patients of what is being measured by DHTs and determining what constitutes a MCID in a patient-centred, DHT-derived clinical-study endpoint. - Conduct at least four use cases to provide evidence to support the framework and recommendations.

 Each use case should address one or more recommendations and all recommendations should be supported by one or more case studies.
-Applicants should specify the methodology to be applied in each use case and identify how each use case will inform the framework and recommendations.
 The set of use cases should:

-- include a range of digital measurement domains (e.g., physical activity, sleep, cognition, fatigue, or others) and address differences between passive and interactive DHTs. - address issues related to diversity in patient populations (e.g., disease type, disease stage, health literacy, cultural factors, underserved patient populations, etc.) - address issues related to combining and/or jointly analysing PPI, COA, and/or DHT-derived data using new techniques (including, but not limited to, artificial intelligence, machine learning, and large language models). - be conducted in partnership with academic medical centres and focus on all of the following areas: - paediatric radiation oncology - lung cancer - non-motor and motor symptoms in Parkinson's disease
+- include a range of digital measurement domains (e.g., physical activity, sleep, cognition, fatigue, or others) and address differences between passive and interactive DHTs. - o include a range of patient ages (e.g., paediatric, adolescent, younger adults and older adults). - address issues related to diversity in patient populations (e.g., disease type, disease stage, health literacy, cultural factors, underserved patient populations, etc.) - address issues related to combining and/or jointly analysing PPI, COA, and/or DHT-derived data using new techniques (including, but not limited to, artificial intelligence, machine learning, and large language models). - be conducted in partnership with academic medical centres and focus on all of the following areas: - paediatric radiation oncology - lung cancer - non-motor and motor symptoms in Parkinson's disease - obesity

-- obesity